 Documentation

-Data access policies provide a holistic mechanism to manage member-level and row-level security for different data access roles.
+Access policies provide a holistic mechanism to manage member-level and row-level security for different user groups.
 You can define access control rules in data model files, allowing for an organized and maintainable approach to security.

 Policies

-You can define policies that target specific roles and contain member-level and (or) row-level security rules:
+You can define policies that target specific groups and contain member-level and (or) row-level security rules:

 YAML